-In order to make sure you go all out while promoting a video, write down a list of all the ways to push it out there.
-You can even group the promotion strategies by price, time needed to hit the benchmark, and other factors.
+Write down a list of all the ways to push the video out there.
+It’s just to make sure you go all out while promoting it.
+You can even group the promotion strategies by price, the time needed to hit the benchmark, and other factors.

 7. Plan your promotion activities on a daily basis

 In order to succeed with a campaign, make sure to contribute to the goal on a daily basis.
-In order to get more views and engagement, write down a plan that would involve using more than one video distribution strategy at a regular pace.
+Write down a plan that would involve using more than one video distribution strategy at a regular pace.
+This will get you more views and engagement.
 Here’s how such a list can look:

-- Day 1: sharing the video on a website, via email and social media accounts;
+- First day: sharing the video on a website, via email and social media accounts;

-- Day 3: posting about a video in relevant social media groups and forums;
+- Third day: posting about a video in relevant social media groups and forums;

-- Day 4: running a paid Google AdWords campaign.
+- Fourth day: running a paid Google AdWords campaign.

 Types of videos that are easier to promote

 Consistency is key when it comes to promoting video content.
-Looking at how famous Youtubers start their careers, it’s clear that it took dozens of videos in order to as much as hit the 1,000 views benchmark.
+Look closer at how famous Youtubers start their careers.
+It’s clear that it took dozens of videos in order to as much as hit the 1,000 views benchmark.

 Here are a few concepts a creator can consider:

 - Vlogs.
 They allow users to connect with a creator on a deeper, more personal level.
-Moreover, this type of video is where you can show your editing skills, showcase a product or a service in a seamless way, and prove that these are passionate humans, not soulless machines to drive the brand forward.
+Moreover, this type of video is where you can show your editing skills, showcase a product or a service in a seamless way.
+All this proves that these are passionate humans, not soulless machines to drive the brand forward.

 - Explainers.
 While not being a universally viral format, explainer videos are by far the best way to showcase a commercial product to a big client or a potential investor.
-While most of videos described above constrain a creator to mention the product in a seamless way, explainers can directly promote the said tool or service.
+Explainers can directly promote the said tool or service.
+While most of the videos described above constrain a creator to mention the product in a seamless way.
 That’s why this type of video tends to have higher conversion rates than other concepts listed.

 - Live streams.
 It’s a relatively new yet popular form of content online.
 Unlike traditional videos, live streams allow creators to capture their audience’s immediate attention at a given time.
 That’s precious when making an important announcement or throwing a giveaway.